Naly-programming/nhs-procurement-app/README.md

 - PDF export and e‑signature capture with shareable links.
 - Basic rate limiting and analytics tracking.
 - Billing route that creates Stripe checkout sessions.

+### ClauseMind v2

+ClauseMind now includes a collapsible AI assistant sidebar.
+It keeps the chat history during a session so you can iterate on a clause just like ChatGPT.
+You can also type your own questions in the chat panel.
+The editor uses Tiptap for a Word‑style experience.

 API endpoints are documented in `openapi.yaml`.